Sinead Farrelly: Personal life

+Farrelly began dating a Portland Thorns teammate during the 2014 season.

 During her career, Farrelly was closely connected to former women's soccer coach Paul Riley, playing for three of his teams in three different leagues.
 She publicly revealed accusations of sexual coercion against Riley for a 2021 story in The Athletic.
-Riley was fired from his position and both the NWSL and FIFA commenced investigations in the coming days.
+Soon after, Riley was fired from his position as head coach of the North Carolina Courage.
+Both the NWSL and FIFA commenced investigations, which resulted in Riley being banned from the NWSL for life.